-Online financial aid notification via myUK is the official method by which students receive information regarding their financial aid application and awards.
-Email is the primary means of communication between students and the University of Kentucky Office of Student Financial Aid and Scholarship.
+Online financial aid notification via text, email, or myUK is the official method by which students receive information regarding their financial aid application and offers.
+Email is the primary means of communication between students and the University of Kentucky Office of Student Financial Aid and Scholarships.
 It is the student’s responsibility to monitor email notifications from the Office of Student Financial Aid and Scholarships as well as from other university offices.
 Failure to read and respond to email communications from the Office of Student Financial Aid and Scholarships may result in delay or cancellation of financial aid awards.

 3. Disbursement of Financial Aid (Crediting of funds to the Student Account)

-The earliest financial aid may credit to a student’s billing account is 10 days before the student’s classes for the semester begin.
+The earliest that financial aid may credit to a student’s billing account is 10 days before the student’s classes for the semester begin.
 However, financial aid will not credit to the student’s account unless all eligibility requirements have been met and verification has been completed, if selected.
 In addition, if the student is taking out a student loan, the student must have completed entrance loan counseling and completed a master promissory note for the respective loan program.
-Estimated financial aid on the Student Bill is a temporary status and is used for financial planning purposes only.
-Estimated financial aid allows the Student Account Services Office to defer payment of student’s tuition, fees, housing and meal payments until the financial aid is finalized and credited to the account.
-Students are responsible for making payment for the difference between the billed charges and financial aid awards by the designated due dates established by the University.
-Financial aid awards are not final until they have credited to the student’s account.
+Estimated financial aid on the Student Bill is a temporary status to be used for financial planning purposes only.
+Estimated financial aid allows the Student Account Services Office to defer payment of student’s tuition, fees, housing and dining payments until the financial aid is finalized and credited to the account.
+Students are responsible for making payment for the difference between the billed charges and accepted financial aid by the designated due dates established by the University.
+Financial aid offers are not final until they have credited to the student’s account.

 4. UK Student Account Services Installment Payment Plan

-Under the UK Student Account Services Payment Plan, students may select to make four payments of their outstanding charges any applicable financial aid has been applied.
-For more information, visit https://www.uky.edu/studentaccount/content/installment-payment-plan.
+Under the UK Student Account Services Payment Plan, students may select to make four payments of their outstanding charges after any applicable financial aid has been applied.
+For more information, visit www.uky.edu/studentaccount/content/installment-payment-plan.

 5. Refunds Due to a Financial Aid Credit Balance